robertbenson/docker_openai_custom_weather_demo/README.md

 ### _Usage_ for this prompt

 The word usage is in italics.
 There is no strictly correct _Usage_ in the traditional sense.

-OpenAI with function calling does not operate in a strictly defined structure of semantics and arguments.
+OpenAI with **_function calling_** does not operate in a strictly defined structure of semantics and arguments.

-There is no one correctly structured syntax with the correct number of arguments.

 Using the prompt guidelines, enter a natural language prompt along the lines of: